Nolina texana: Range and habitat

 There is some uncertainty about the range of Nolina texana.
 The very similar species Nolina greenei grows in Colorado, New Mexico, and Oklahoma and it is unknown how many observations of it in those states have been mistaken for Nolina texana.
 All sources agree that it is native to the US States of Texas and New Mexico.
 The USDA Natural Resources Conservation Service PLANTS database (PLANTS) additionally reports it in Arizona, Oklahoma, and Colorado.
 POWO disagrees with PLANTS about it growing Arizona while agreeing about its native status in Oklahoma and Colorado.
 With its wider coverage POWO also reports it as growing in Northern Mexico, with the Global Biodiversity Information Facility specifically reporting records of it in Sonora, Chihuahua, Coahuila, Durango, Zacatecas, and San Luis Potosí, with the most frequent records from the last of these.

 The habitat for Nolina texana is in grassland, shrublands, and rocky hillsides on soils from limestone or granite.
-It can be found growing at altitudes from 200–2000 meters.
+It can be found growing at altitudes from 200 to 2000 m.